Axway/unified-catalog-migration/README.md

 ./migrateUnifiedCatalog.sh "catalogItemTitle"
 ```

-## Improvements
+## know limitations

-* Categories
+* Categories from Unified Catalog are not added as a Product Category
-* Tags
+* Tags from the Unified Catalog are not added to the product
-* add the product visibility based on the catalog item sharing
+* No product visibility set based on the catalog item sharing
-* Publish product to all available Marketplaces
+* Product can be publish in only one Marketplace